Present bias: Wealth distribution

 Economical models use present bias, also referred to as dynamic inconsistency, to explain distribution of wealth.
-If everybody would be present-biased wealth distribution would be unaffected.
+If everyone were to be present-biased, the wealth distribution would be unaffected.
 As this is only possible in an ideal economy, wealth inequality spurts from time-consistent individuals benefiting from the irrational monetary decisions present-biased economic rivals make.
 Indeed, present bias in economics is often linked to lack of self-control when making monetary decisions.
 It is associated with high desires to spend money and failure to commit to a saving plan.

 A present-biased society is represented by individuals reaching an earlier peak in their mean wealth and trend to lose accumulated wealth as they reach retirement.
 Loss of wealth can be attributed to tendency to bend under the temptation to over-consume and under-save.
 Such irrational behavioral biases lead to lower average wealth and shortened planning horizons.
 Present-biased people fail to complete a consumption saving plan are more likely consistently re-optimize factors influencing their wealth accumulation.
 An association between deciding to obtain less education, lower lifetime earnings, and lower retirement consumption was observed in present-biased individuals.